 - SELFIE STICKS

 7. Pack food for the track.
 Churchill downs allows folks to bring food to the track as long as food items are in clear plastic bags (max size 18″ x 18″).
 Have fun with this, treat it like a picnic.
 Finger foods work best and pimento sandwiches are a local favorite.
 You can also bring a Derby approved box lunch to the track and we’ve picked a few great options for you: Wiltshire Pantry, Stevens and Stevens, Blue Dog, The Cheddar Box, Farm to Fork, Lotsa Pasta, and Crave Cafe.

 8. Pick a designated driver or arrange for transportation.
 We all know this, but there is nothing wrong with a little reminder.
 Do not drink and drive.
 There are plenty of options if you or someone in your party does not want to be the DD.
-Public transportation TARC, Miller Transportation, Shuttles (prices vary by location), Yellow Cab, Green Cab, or ride in style with R & R Limousine, or snatch up one the latest techie transportation additions to our fine city: Uber or Lyft.
+Public transportation TARC, Miller Transportation, Shuttles (prices vary by location), Yellow Cab, ride in style with R & R Limousine, or snatch up one the latest techie transportation additions to our fine city: Uber or Lyft.
 Be sure to plan ahead for transportation, because 100,000+ people will also be looking for transportation after the races.

 9. Plan for changes in weather.
 When we first moved here, locals told us “don’t like the weather, wait 5 minutes” and it’s true.
 The weather can change at a moments notice so it’s best to be prepared for rain or shine.
 Bring a rain jacket (or poncho), sunglasses, sunscreen, and large clear plastic bag to protect your hat or fascinator in case it rains.
 But don’t bring an umbrella (a prohibited item) unless you plan to donate it to Churchill Downs.